 Sometimes, you might have more than one version.
-Let’s say, in the previous version of the Sales.xlsx file, there were blank cells only.
-But I add the dataset (B2:F18 cells).
+Let’s say, that in the previous version of the Sales.xlsx file, there were blank cells only.
+But I added the dataset (B2:F18 cells).
 So, this is the newer version.
 In the case of closing Excel unexpectedly, you’ll get the previous version in the pane.
 But it is quite difficult to find the expected file especially if you have numerous files.

 To recover the previous version, follow the steps.